Your trip to Greece will be incomplete if you do not visit the mesmerizing beaches in Corfu.

-A visit to the Rovinia beach will provide a remarkable, unique experience in comparison to the other beaches of Corfu.
+A visit to Rovinia Beach will provide a remarkable, unique experience compared to the other beaches of Corfu.

-The Rovinia beach is accessible only by boat.
-To reach there, you need to hire a boat and then hike for about 600 meters, which makes traveling unsuitable for smaller children.
+To reach there, you need to hire a boat from the fleet of taxi boats and then hike about 1,969 feet (600 meters), making a trip to this beach unsuitable for small children.

-As it is a secluded and small beach, you won't be able to find restaurants or shops.
-So, ensure that you carry some of the basic things in your travel bag.
+It is a secluded and small beach, so you won't find restaurants or shops.
+Ensure you carry the essential beach items and drinking water in your travel bag.

-Due to the clean shores and water, the Glyfada beach has been awarded the Blue Flag status.
+Due to the clean shores and water, Glyfada Beach has been awarded Blue Flag status.

-You can hire parasols and deckchairs for relaxing here or can rent a boat or canoe to visit various secluded beaches that are nearby.
+You can hire parasols and lounge chairs to relax on the soft sand or rent a boat or canoe to visit various secluded beaches nearby.

 Tourists even engage in several water sports and enjoy playing beach volleyball.
-There are several hotels, snack bars, and restaurants on the beach that offer multi-cuisine.
+Several hotels, bars, and restaurants on the beach offer various cuisines.

-So, be sure and add one or more of these amazing beaches in Corfu to your Greek vacation and have an enjoyable and relaxing stay on the beautiful Corfu Island.
+In sum, add one or more of these fantastic beaches in Corfu to your Greek vacation and have an enjoyable and relaxing stay on beautiful Corfu Island.

 My name is Aistis and I am a traveler from Lithuania.
 So far I visited 32 countries and still actively counting!